devph-io/patient-medical-records/README.md

-# patient-medical-records-
-Patient medical records (Vue JS, Firebase).
+Patient Medical Records (Vue JS, Firebase).

+## License
+Patient Medical Records is freely available for free non-commercial use, and may be redistributed under these conditions.
+For commercial queries, please drop an e-mail at admin[at]devph[dot]io.
+We will send the detail agreement to you.